-It provides a search interface onto the raw prescribing data files published by NHS Digital.
+It provides a search interface onto the raw prescribing data files published by NHS BSA.

 Phase 1 of this project leading to beta launch in Dec 2015 was funded by the West of England Academic Health Science Network (£50,000).

 OpenPrescribing is currently funded by NHS England and the Oxford NIHR Biomedical Research Centre.
 We were previously supported by the Health Foundation and the National Institute for Health Research School for Primary Care Research (NIHR SPCR).
 The views expressed are those of the author(s) and not necessarily those of the NIHR, the NHS or the Department of Health.

 If there are additional features you would like to see added to this site, or you have any feedback, or bug reports, please tell us.
 If you have access to funding, we have very big plans: get in touch!

 If you use data or images from this site online or in a report, please link back to us.
 Your readers will then be able to see live updates to the data you are interested in, and explore other queries for themselves.